-Go back to Settings » scroll down to the bottom and you’ll see Developer options menu.
+- Go back to Settings » scroll down to the bottom and you’ll see the Developer options menu.

 USB debugging used to a security nightmare on Android but that was until Google did something about that.
 Even if you enable USB debugging, it has to be allowed on the phone first before anyone with a computer can start tinkering with your phone.
 So as long as you use a secure lock screen you should be quite safe.
 Yet, if for some reason you still don’t feel satisfied, you can just go to Developer options and toggle the switch on top.
 This will disable all Developer options including USB debugging.
 When you need it, simply toggle it back on.